bkazemi/shakar/docs/shakar-design-notes.md

   ```
   The statement form mirrors the expression semantics but discards the original value (always producing `nil`).
 The body may be an inline `:` block or an indented block, and it only executes if the left-hand expression fails.
 - **assert expr, "msg"** raises if falsey; build can strip or keep.
+- **throw [expr]** re-raises the current catch payload when the expression is omitted, or raises a new `ShakarRuntimeError` from the provided value (strings become messages, structured objects set `.type/.message`).
 - **dbg expr** logs and returns expr; can be stripped in release.
 - **Events**: `hook "name": .emit()` ⇒ `Event.on(name, &( .emit()))`